DenisKipchakbaev/microservices-cloud-finchley/README.md

 Fork it for your own projects.

 # Building the Docker Images
-To build the code examples as a docker image, open a command-line window change to the directory where you have downloaded the source code.
+To build the code examples as a docker image, open a command-line window, change to the directory where you have downloaded the source code.

 Run the following maven command.
-This command will execute the compiling and packaging of the Spring Boot powered modules as well as create docker images harnessing [Spotify dockerfile maven plugin] (https://github.com/spotify/dockerfile-maven) defined in the pom.xml file.
+This command will execute the compiling and packaging of the Spring Boot powered modules as well as create docker images harnessing [Spotify Dockerfile maven plugin] (https://github.com/spotify/dockerfile-maven) defined in the pom.xml file.

    **mvn clean package**